 Q: What are the preoperative steps for Lip Reduction surgery and how is it planned?

-Q: How is Lip Reduction performed and what type of anaesthesia is used in the surgery?
+Q: How is Lip Reduction performed and what type of anesthesia is used in the surgery?

 Q: How much time does this surgery take?